mitsuhiko/insta-website/content/docs/snapshot-types.md

 # Snapshot Types

-Insta has two major types of snapshots: named and inline snapshots.
+Insta has two major types of snapshots: file and inline snapshots.
 The former are placed as separate `.snap` files, the latter are stored inline in string literals in the `.rs` files.

-Named snapshots are stored in the `snapshots` folder right next to the test file where this is used.
+File snapshots are stored in the `snapshots` folder right next to the test file where this is used.
 The name of the file is `<module>__<name>.snap` where the `name` of the snapshot.
 Snapshots can either be explicitly named or the name is derived from the test name.

 The format of snapshot files [is documented here](../snapshot-files/).